SunRise-d3v/SunRise-d3v/README.md

 I'm a **game developer** from Ukraine 🇺🇦, founder of [Stone Soup Studio](https://github.com/StoneSoupStudio).
 Passionate about building **game engines** and games from scratch.
-Currently developing **AEngine** — my own 2D game engine written in C#.
+Currently developing **A*Engine** — my own 2D game engine written in C#.
-I love playing games.
-I strongly dislike Python and Rust 🙂
+I love playing games!
+I also hate Python and Rust.

 ---